Combine your passions for psychology, criminal justice, and the law as you earn your BA while majoring in Forensic

 - Gain real-world experience through internships at a wide variety of sites including law enforcement agencies, Department of Youth Services, courts, correctional facilities and substance abuse agencies

-- Have the opportunity to participate in the highly selective Co-Operative Education Program.
-The program melds theory and practice.
+- Co-operative Education Program: Students are able to participate in this highly selective program, which melds theory and practice.
 Students earn 3 credits and $1,100 for 100 hours of training at a local human service organization and community partner.

 - Internships: Students gain real-world experience through internships (optional in the sophomore year, required in the senior year) with Bay Path’s Community Partners or other organizations including law enforcement agencies, shelters, courts, correctional facilities and substance abuse agencies.

 I have had the opportunity to network with the most amazing people and attend very inspirational and educational conferences like the Center for Human Development's Through Her Eyes Conference." - Alissa, Forensic Psychology Major